649-651 South Fourth Street,

 4 people favorited this theater

-The Kentucky Theater was built in 1921 by Joseph & Joseph, the same architects of the Kentucky Theater in Lexington.
+The Kentucky Theater was opened October 6, 1921, and was designed by Joseph & Joseph, the same architects of the Kentucky Theater in Lexington.
 It was originally operated by the Modern Amusement Company, which also ran the Kentucky Theater in Lexington.

 A 1940 remodeling increased seating from 780 to 1,100 by the addition of a balcony.
 The theater’s color scheme and decor was also changed at this time.